Phones · Resale guide

 Insider Checks

-THE FLASHLIGHT-IN-PORT TEST (₹1,500-₹3,000 fix).
-Shine your phone flashlight into the charging port.
-Look for heavy lint buildup, corrosion (green/white residue), or any bent pins.
-Heavy lint can cause intermittent charging, while corrosion often means water damage the seller isn’t disclosing.
-Cleaning lint is cheap, but corrosion means a costly port replacement.
+THE FLASHLIGHT-IN-PORT TEST: Shine your phone flashlight into the charging port.
+Look for heavy lint buildup, corrosion (green/white residue), or bent pins.
+Green residue almost always means water damage the seller hasn’t disclosed.
+Heavy lint is normal but can cause intermittent charging issues — a minor fix, but corrosion is a red flag.
+Repair cost if corroded: ₹2,500-5,000 for cleaning/replacement.

-THE SPEAKER MESH TEST (₹2,000-₹4,000 fix).
-Look at the speaker grilles at the bottom with a flashlight.
-If the mesh is perfectly clean and new-looking but the rest of the phone has wear, the speaker grille might have been replaced—often after water damage.
-Original meshes accumulate micro-dust that can’t be fully cleaned without replacing the whole part.
+THE SPEAKER MESH TEST: Look at the speaker grilles at the bottom with a flashlight.
+If the mesh is perfectly clean and new-looking but the rest of the phone has wear, the speaker grille was likely replaced (often after water damage).
+Original meshes accumulate micro-dust that’s hard to fully clean.
+A replaced grille might indicate a history of liquid exposure or impact.
+Repair cost for speaker issues: ₹1,500-3,000.

-THE SIM TRAY WATER INDICATOR (₹8,000-₹20,000 risk).
-This is critical.
+THE SIM TRAY WATER INDICATOR: This is crucial.
 Remove the SIM tray and look inside the slot with a flashlight.
 You’ll see a small white/silver sticker (Liquid Contact Indicator).
 If it’s pink or red, the phone has had significant water contact.
-This is the #1 check every mobile repair shop does first; a red indicator means internal corrosion is likely.
+This is the #1 check every mobile repair shop does first.
+DO NOT buy a phone with a tripped LCI unless you’re prepared for major issues later — repair costs can be ₹5,000-15,000+.

-THE HAPTIC FEEDBACK TEST (₹3,000-₹5,000 repair).
-Go to Settings > Sound & Vibration > Vibration & Haptics and test the various vibration patterns.
-The haptic motor should produce a sharp, clean “tap” feeling.
-If it feels dull, buzzy, or rattly, the haptic motor is failing or has been replaced with a cheap knockoff.
-This is a noticeable issue for daily use.
+THE HAPTIC FEEDBACK TEST: Go to Settings > Sound & vibration > Vibration & haptics.
+Toggle different haptic settings or type on the keyboard.
+The Pixel’s haptic engine should produce a sharp, clean “tap” feeling.
+If it feels dull, buzzy, or rattly, the haptic engine might be failing or has been replaced with a cheap knockoff.
+This is a ₹2,000-4,000 repair.

 Common Scams to Watch For (India 2026)

-Google Account Lock (FRP).
-The phone looks clean and boots up, but after a factory reset, it asks for the previous owner’s Google account credentials (Factory Reset Protection).
-ALWAYS factory reset the phone in front of the seller and complete the initial setup process yourself before handing over any money.
-If they can’t remove their account, walk away.
+Google Account Lock (FRP Bypass): The phone looks clean and boots up, but after a factory reset, it asks for the previous owner’s Google account credentials (Factory Reset Protection).
+ALWAYS insist on a factory reset in front of the seller and complete the initial setup process yourself before paying.
+If the seller resists, it’s a huge red flag.

-Fake Battery Health Reading.
-Some sellers use modified software or apps to display an artificially high battery health percentage.
-The real test is actual usage—if the phone dies in 3-4 hours despite showing 90%+ health, the reading is likely fake.
-Always check with a reliable app like AccuBattery over a few hours.
+Fake Battery Health Reading: Some apps or modified software can spoof battery health percentages.
+The real test is actual usage — if the phone shows 90% health but dies in 3-4 hours of moderate use, the reading is fake.
+Use an app like AccuBattery for a more reliable, though not instant, estimate.

-Fake Box and Accessories.
-The phone itself might be genuine, but the seller provides a counterfeit box, charger, or cable.
-Counterfeit accessories are often poor quality and can damage the phone.
-Compare the box print quality and cable weight/feel to genuine items.
-While not a deal-breaker for the phone, it reduces the overall value.
+Fake Box and Accessories: The phone itself might be real, but the seller provides a counterfeit box and charging accessories.
+Check the print quality of the box and the weight/feel of the cable.
+Counterfeit accessories are often poor quality and can damage your phone.

 Seller’s Guide — How to Maximize Your Google Pixel 9 Pro Resale

-This takes about 30 minutes, but it’s crucial.
-First, back up all your important data—photos, videos, contacts—to Google One or your preferred cloud service.
-Next, sign out of all your accounts: your Google account (Settings > Passwords & accounts), WhatsApp, banking apps, and any other personal apps.
-Remove your SIM card and any memory card.
-Finally, perform a factory reset: Go to Settings > System > Reset options > Erase all data (factory reset).
-This ensures all your personal data is wiped clean.
-Make sure “Find My Device” is disabled before resetting, as buyers can’t activate the phone otherwise.
+Start by backing up all your data to Google Drive or Google One.
+Then, sign out of all your accounts: your primary Google account, WhatsApp, banking apps, and any other services.
+Remove your SIM card and any external memory card.
+Unpair all Bluetooth devices.
+Finally, perform a factory reset by going to Settings > System > Reset options > Erase all data (factory reset).
+Make sure “Find My Device” is disabled before the reset.

 Listing Photography